cseanburns/electronic_resource_mgmt/src/15-security-privacy.md

 At the time, I decided not to check out that book because of that issue.

 We might be comforted in thinking that the kind of information that was supposedly revealed to me in that book would not scale up easily.
 It was a serendipitous event that involved me looking for a book on the same topic and then just happening to pick the one book that my friend had used.
-It's not likely, then, that this might pose a big problem at scale.

 However, let's think of that information in that due date card as [metadata][metadata] (data about data), and then ask, how could we use it?
 The sociologist Kieren Healy did that kind of thing with membership lists from colonial times.
 He showed that using limited data like the one I found in that book, some important things could be discovered.
 For example, [Healy][healy1] imagined that if the British had access to simple [social network analysis (SNA)][sna] methods in 1772, they could have identified that Paul Revere was a patriot and then have used that information to prevent or interfere with the American Revolution.
 I encourage you to read his blog entry and his [follow-up reflection][healy2] because it is a neat *what-if* hypothetical case study.

 ## Modern Privacy Concerns

-Most libraries in North America have removed due date slips, of course, and while this has removed the problem above, the overall migration from paper-based workflows to electronic ones have raised other problems.
+The privacy leak in a due date card feels small and local, but the shift to electronic systems radically changed the scale and stakes of privacy failures.
+This transformation is what made post-9/11 government surveillance unsettling for libraries because the systems built to improve service now made it easier for outside entities to seek, collect, or demand patron data.

 For example, in the early 2000s, not long after the Patriot Act was passed after 9/11, FBI agents ordered Connecticut librarians to ["identify patrons who had used library computers online at a specific time one year earlier"][connfour].
 Per the law, the librarians involved were placed under a gag order, which prevented them from speaking out.
 This led to a lawsuit against the US Attorney General.
 Eventually the librarians were released from their gag order and allowed to discuss the event.